jcorb/jcorb.github.io/_posts/2017-08-04-building_neural_net.md

 ---
+layout: post
+title: 'Building a Neural Network'
+author: jcorb
 published: true
 ---

-# Building a Neural Network
 The assignments for the Coursera Machine Learning course require you to implement a neural network using the feedfoward and backpropagation algorithms.
 I didn't want to submit the assignments in matlab/octave, so I decided just to write them up in Python and post as a blog post.
 Github markdown can't seem to process latex commmands, so the full notebook (containg maths!) this post was based on can be found here [notebook with maths](https://github.com/jcorb/coursera_machine_learning/blob/master/notebooks/Making_a_neural_network.ipynb).